-Published May 24, 2018 • 6 Min Read
+Published November 25, 2024 • 7 Min Read

 Please note that the following information is for reference purposes only and not professional tax advice.
 For expert tax advice specific to your individual situation, contact a tax professional.

-1. Understand U.S. Immigration Rules
+1. Understand U.S. immigration rules

-U.S. Immigration rules are strict, but also fairly straightforward.
-They state that if you’re a Canadian resident, you can’t spend more than 182 days in the U.S. per year (note, that’s a 365-day rolling year, not a calendar year).
+U.S. Immigration rules state that if you’re a Canadian resident, you can’t spend more than 182 days in the U.S. per year (that’s a 365-day rolling year, not a calendar year).
+If you go over that amount, there are a number of consequences you might contend with:

-If you go over that count, you could be considered an illegal resident of the U.S. and be banned from the country for 3 – 10 years.
-You could also risk losing your Canadian residency, which would likely affect your health care and coverage.
+Unlawful presence: You could be considered an illegal resident of the U.S. and be banned from the country for 3-10 years.

-2. Understand U.S. Tax Rules
+2. Understand U.S. tax rules

-Unlike U.S. Immigration Rules, the amount of time you can stay in the U.S. without a tax penalty isn’t based on a set number of days every year.
+Unlike U.S. immigration rules, the amount of time you can stay in the U.S. without a tax penalty isn’t based on a set number of days every year.
 Rather, you need to consider time spent in the U.S. over the last three years.
-This is where the Substantial Presence Test comes in.
+This is where the substantial presence test comes in.

-The Substantial Presence Test is a formula you could use to determine if you’re spending too many days in the U.S. for tax purposes.
+The substantial presence test is a formula you could use to help determine if you’re spending too many days in the U.S. for tax purposes.
 It’s based on how many days you have spent in the U.S. over a 3-year period, including the current calendar year and the previous two calendar years.
-The formula looks like this:

 -